← Back to Blog

 Marc Schicks

-Four years ago, Germany was the cheap one.
+Four years ago, Germany was the cheaper of the two.
 In 2022, French wholesale power traded 40 €/MWh above Germany.
-Today France sits 38 €/MWh below it.
-That is a 78 €/MWh swing on a single spread in four years — and almost nobody is talking about it.
+Today France sits 38 €/MWh below it — a 78 €/MWh swing on a single spread in four years.

-I have been tracking European day-ahead spot prices across the continent, and what struck me this spring is not any single country's number.
+I have been tracking European day-ahead spot prices across the continent, and the notable development this spring is not any single country's level.
 It is that the prices have stopped moving together.
-Europe used to have one power market with local quirks.
-It now looks like two markets that happen to share a map.
+Europe used to behave largely as one power market with local variation; it now resembles two distinct price regimes.

 FR–DE wholesale price spread, yearly average — a 78 €/MWh swing from 2022 to 2026

-The chart above is the FR–DE spread, year by year, on a consistent convention: positive means France is the more expensive of the two.
-The flip from a +40 €/MWh peak in 2022 to −38 €/MWh today is not a wiggle.
-Germany has been climbing for three straight years while France has held flat.
-And the two countries pay the same gas price and sit under the same carbon market — so this gap is not about fuel.
-It is structural.
+The chart above shows the FR–DE spread year by year, on a consistent convention: positive means France is the more expensive of the two.
+The move from +40 €/MWh in 2022 to −38 €/MWh today is substantial.
+Germany has climbed for three straight years while France has held flat.
+Both countries pay the same gas price and sit under the same carbon market, so the gap is not driven by fuel — it is structural.

 Two Europes

-Zoom out from the FR–DE pair and the same pattern repeats across the continent.
+Beyond the FR–DE pair, the same pattern repeats across the continent.
 The post-crisis years have sorted Europe's large markets into two clusters.

 Day-ahead wholesale prices by country, yearly average — the bifurcation after the gas crisis

 On one side, a low-price Iberian–French group: Spain at 47 €/MWh year-to-date, France at 59 €/MWh.
-On the other, a high-price DACH–Benelux cluster, with Germany, Belgium and the Netherlands all bunched between 92 and 96 €/MWh.
-The gap between the two groups is now roughly the price of the electricity itself — one cluster pays double the other.
+On the other, a high-price DACH–Benelux cluster, with Germany, Belgium and the Netherlands between 92 and 96 €/MWh.
+At the extremes, the high-price cluster is roughly double the low one — Spain at 47 against Germany at 96.

-Greece is the interesting third case.
-Historically it sat above the European average every single year.
-In 2026 it has converged into the pack, at 93 €/MWh against an EU mean of 91 — within a rounding error of the continent for the first time in the series.
-Greece is doing now, by the bottom, what Iberia did about two years earlier.
+Greece is a third case.
+Historically it sat above the European average every year.
+In 2026 it has converged into the pack, at 93 €/MWh against an EU mean of 91 — effectively level with the continent for the first time in the series.
+Greece is following, from above, the trajectory Iberia took about two years earlier.

 Yearly average day-ahead price (€/MWh)